a-v-medvedev/testsuite-automated-ci/README.md

 1. Create a new git project which includes:

 - `application.sh` file.
 Use a provided here `_application.sh` file as a template.
 - `credentials.sh` file.
 Use a provided here `_credentials.sh` file as a template.
-See Credetial section below for reference.
+See Credential section below for reference.
 - Add this git project as a submodule to your project:
 ```
 git submodule add https://github.com/a-v-medvedev/testsuite-automated-ci.git testsuite-automated-ci